draios/onprem-install-docs/6.X/6.6.0/07-cassandra-snitch-issue-6.0.md

 <br />

-# Potential breaking changes to the Cassandra snitch in 6.x for existing installations
+# Potential breaking changes to the Cassandra snitch in v6.x for existing installations

-- In OnPrem 6.0 we are making changes to the Cassandra snitch we use for MultiAZ environments
+- In OnPrem 6.0, Sysdig is making changes to the Cassandra snitch that is used for MultiAZ environments

 - The Cassandra snitch is how Cassandra determines the "rack" or availability zone (AZ) for each node, a datum that needs to be extracted from the Kubernetes worker where the Cassandra Pod will be running and is used by Cassandra for the correct data distribution and redundancy